julian-molina/Documentation/_includes/super_scripts/super-scripts.md

 <!--------------------------------------------- ADDING starts -->

-To add a layer, select *Add Layer* on the layer manager node menu.
+To add a super scripts hierarchy, select *Add Super Scripts* on the workspace node menu.

-{% include note.html content="After adding a layer node, make sure you establish a reference to the corresponding data product in the data storage node of the network hierarchy." %}

 <!--------------------------------------------- ADDING ends -->